lengran/OpenPrefirePrac/README.md

 TODO:

 1. Create prefire profiles for all maps.
+2. Save and restore convars to keep the server behavior consistent throughout training.
-2. Improve bot logic.
+3. Improve bot logic.
-3. Improve localization support (The supporting framework is done.
+4. Improve localization support (The supporting framework is done.
 Submitting translations is warmly welcomed.).
-4. Reroute saperate logs into one gathered place for better debug experience.
+5. Reroute saperate logs into one gathered place for better debug experience.

 ## Reference